eric-gt/auto-armor-chariot/Episode 5.md

 Yuri rolls [[Connected]].
 His relationship with Leo is...complicated.
 Leo thinks the world of Yuri, but Yuri finds him insufferable.
 They exchange greetings.

+[[Jesse Anderson|Ande]] introduces themself to Holly "I'm not much of a ship's engineer but I am a bit of a mechanic, if you'll ever need the help".
+Holly claps him on the back and says "there's no need to be formal around me.
+I appreciate someone who's straightforward and doesn't give me any guff"

+Once introductions have been made, Kai sits back at their  desk and addresses the assembled [[Senior Staff]]
+> This is your last, last chance to back out.
+What I am about to tell you is strictly confidential, from High Command

+A slight pause.
+Nobody leaves.

+> Very well.
+As you may well know, [[Alliance High Command]] has decided that now is the time to escalate your push to reclaim land as the situation abroad in [[Leonan Empire|Leona]] is deteriorating.
+Two of the three imperial legions were recalled to [[Leonos]].
+We have been at a bit of a disadvantage in terms of keeping our people supplied: while we have to ship our goods in by airship from [[The Amaranton Republic|Amaranton]], the Leonans have managed to somehow keep a sea lane open despite the presence of [[Leviathans]] in the deep ocean.
+It's something we've been trying to figure out for some time whilst keeping pressure on the sea lanes using pirates and corsairs.
+We have made some progress on this front, a Leonan scientist has contacted our spy network [[Ariadne]] claiming she wishes to defect, and has the research notes on how the empire controls the leviathans.
+Your mission will be to extract her and bring her safely to us.
+She is being held in a safe house in the capitol, the perfect trial run for our false flag operation.
+You will be able to freely enter the capital's port under the guise of independent merchants.

+Isaac raises a concern about him and Yuri being recognized and Kai says "you're not that famous boo" (not in so many words)

+Ande
+> On the subject of not drawing attention to ourselves, I am a mechanic and a charioteer.
+How will 2 demon chariots be received on a merchant ship?

+Mister Jack responds that armed merchant ships are known to carry charioteers in the ever increasing likelihood that pirates attack them for their cargo (see [[Episode I]])

+Omma asks what type of scientist the [[Defector Scientist|defector]] is.
+Kai responds that she specializes in the magical science behind enchantments.
+No further questions.

+Kai
+> I will send out a more detailed dossier later.
+You set out in 1 week', so I suggest you use the time constructively.
+We will convene at [[The Presidio]] where your ship and equipment are being held.